vszakats/hb/contrib/hbfbird/readme.txt

-README 2003-12-23 - Harbour Low Level API for Firebird and Interbase RDBMS
+README 2003-12-23 - Harbour low-level API for Firebird and Interbase RDBMS

 This work is not finished yet.
 It's planned to be similar to Harbour TMysql routines.